avarghesein/-NIX/Raspberry Pi II (Buster)/NetworkBandwidthMonitoring.md

   [Use this](https://github.com/vergoh/vnstat/issues/131) guideline, if vnstat fails to create database to store historic flow data.

-# Detailed Netowrk Monitoring (Tracking IP Flows, Using 'ntopng')
+# Detailed Network Monitoring (Tracking IP Flows, Using 'ntopng')

 ## Prerequisite: